Nneji123/WordsAI/README.md

 # Todo
 - [x] Add a frontend interface for the APIs with streamlit and html, css , javascript
-- [ ] Add more interesting features like; title generator and song finder, text2speech, pdf text extractor,  etc
+- [ ] Add more interesting features like; title generator and song finder, text2speech, pdf text extractor, spam detection etc
 - [x] Add functional chatbot
 - [x] update tests